truepele/VictoriaMetrics/docs/victoriametrics/vmalert.md

      Whether to disable adding 'step' param in instant queries to the configured -datasource.url and -remoteRead.url.
 Only valid for prometheus datasource.
 This might be useful when using vmalert with datasources that do not support 'step' param for instant queries, like Google Managed Prometheus.
 It is not recommended to enable this flag if you use vmalert with VictoriaMetrics.
   -datasource.headers string
      Optional HTTP extraHeaders to send with each request to the corresponding -datasource.url.
 For example, -datasource.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -datasource.url.
 Multiple headers must be delimited by '^^': -datasource.headers='header1:value1^^header2:value2'
-  -datasource.showHeaders
-     Whether to show -datasource.headers in logs and on /metrics page.
-Hidden by default, since it may contain sensitive info -datasource.idleConnTimeout duration
+  -datasource.idleConnTimeout duration
      Defines a duration for idle (keep-alive connections) to exist.
 Consider setting this value less than "-http.idleConnTimeout".
 It must prevent possible "write: broken pipe" and "read: connection reset by peer" errors. (default 50s)
   -datasource.maxIdleConnections int